lsbardel/python-stdnet/docs/source/index.rst

 Python Stdnet
 ======================

-.. rubric:: An object relational mapper library for remote data-structures.
-  Design to work with Redis_ data-store, but implemented so that other storage systems can be supported in the future.
+.. rubric:: A networked data structures manager design to to work with Redis_ data-store, but implemented so that other storage systems can be supported in the future.

-  Simple to use and configure.
+It is shipped with an object relational mapper which greatly facilitates the management and retrieval of large data-sets.
 It includes a modified version of redis-py_ compatible with ``python 3``.
 There are no dependencies
 and the library requires ``python 2.6`` or above, including ``python 3``.